Legal

 4. How We Share or Disclose Health Data

-Bloodwork.org does not sell Health Data and does not share it for cross-context behavioral advertising.
+Bloodwork.app does not sell Health Data and does not share it for cross-context behavioral advertising.

 We may disclose data to: